introducing our missionaries...

 In a short time Conrad was convinced that Tribal Trails was where the Lord really wanted them.
 “And the voices of three of my church elders echoed in my ears,” he remembers.
 “After that it was just like glue!” he adds.
 “We stayed.
 We knew we still had to raise our support, but there was work to be done here.”

 Along with ministry in connection with Native Evangelical Fellowship (Conrad serves on the NEFC Board), the Fletts are especially fulfilled knowing that through television they’re helping encourage Native believers all over.
-They have four grown children, and make their home in Prince Albert, SK.
+They have four grown children, and make their home in Prince Albert, Saskatchewan.